medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 The relevant fields are:

-- `shipping_total`: The total price of the shipping methods used in the cart or order without any applied taxes.
-If `includes_tax` of a shipping method is set to `true`, the tax amount will be calculated using [Medusa’s formula for tax inclusive pricing](#tax-amount-calculation-formula), then the tax amount is removed from the shipping method’s price.
+- `shipping_total`: The total tax-exclusive price of the shipping methods used in the cart or order without any applied taxes.
 - `tax_total`: The total of the taxes applied on the cart or order, including taxes applied on line items and shipping methods.
 - `subtotal`: The subtotal of line items including taxes, but without shipping total.
 - `total`: The total of the cart or order, including the subtotal, shipping total, and taxes applied.

 During the calculation of the totals of different components of the cart or order, such as shipping or line items, if tax inclusivity is enabled on that component, a process similar to those explained above will be applied to retrieve the total.

-For example, while calculating the `shipping_total`, if tax inclusivity is enabled for a shipping method, the tax amount will be calculated using [Medusa’s formula for tax inclusive pricing](#tax-amount-calculation-formula) to remove it from the shipping method’s price.

-Similarly, when calculating the cart’s `subtotal`, the totals of the line items are retrieved as explained earlier including their taxes.
-If tax inclusivity is enabled for any of the items, the tax amount will be calculated using [Medusa’s formula for tax-inclusive pricing](#tax-amount-calculation-formula).

 ## What’s Next 🚀